 An exhibit curated by Gund Gallery Associates, “Black Women/Black Lives,” wove together a quilt, historical photos, paintings and underground publications about civil rights to explore the portrayal of black women in modern art and material culture.

-Work on the exhibit, which ran through Feb.
-5, began in the fall semester, when three associates traveled to the Interference Archive in Brooklyn, New York.
-Their search through that collection inspired them to borrow some of its posters, pamphlets, buttons and even a T-shirt from the black power movement of the 1960s and 1970s.
+Work on the exhibit began in the fall, when three associates traveled to the Interference Archive in Brooklyn, New York.
+They searched through the collection and borrowed some of its posters, pamphlets, buttons and even a T-shirt from the black power movement of the 1960s and 1970s.
 The students scanned about 100 pages of the printed material, which visitors could view on a digital tablet in the gallery.

 “The show proposal really came together from that visit,” said Rose Bishop ’17, an art history major from Sag Harbor, New York.
-“We found a lot of stuff, and it’s cool because it’s not just protest material from the U.S., but also from Zimbabwe and South America.
+“We found a lot of stuff, and it’s cool because it wasn't just protest material from the U.S., but also from Zimbabwe and South America.
 This show really filled in a lot of the gaps in my own knowledge of these movements.”

 “Black Women/Black Lives” also featured six pieces given to the gallery’s collection by Gund Gallery Board Member David Horvitz ’74 H’98 and his wife, Francie Bishop Good.
 The couple donated a quilt by Faith Ringgold, a collage by Romare Bearden, a painting by Jacob Lawrence, and three black and white photos from the civil rights movement.

-The exhibit was located in the Meier-Draudt Curatorial Classroom on the ground floor of the Gund Gallery.
-The gallery exhibitions and programs are made possible, in part, by the Gund Gallery Board of Directors and the Ohio Arts Council.
+The exhibit is located in the Meier-Draudt Curatorial Classroom on the ground floor of the Gund Gallery.
+Gallery exhibitions and programs are made possible, in part, by the Gund Gallery Board of Directors and the Ohio Arts Council.